-At Van Isle Veterinary Hospital all of our spays and neuters include a pre-anesthetic exam, pre-surgical blood work to assess your dog’s health prior to sedation, IV fluids to maintain good hydration and blood pressure while under anaesthetic, a complimentary trace tattoo, nail trim and take home pain medications.
+At Van Isle Veterinary Hospital, all of our spays and neuters include a pre-anesthetic exam, pre-surgical blood work to assess your dog’s health prior to sedation, IV fluids to maintain good hydration and blood pressure while under anesthetic, a complimentary trace tattoo, nail trim and take home pain medications.
 Spaying or neutering your dog is essential to control unwanted pregnancies and to help reduce the overpopulation of strays in desperate need of a good home.
-Not only is this a responsible thing to do as a pet owner but it may also help reduce the risks of some cancers and other potential health concerns as well as reduce unwanted behaviours.
+Not only is this a responsible thing to do as a pet owner, but it may also help reduce the risks of some cancers and other potential health concerns as well as reduce unwanted behaviours.

 What does neutering a dog do?

 Neutering a dog has many benefits both medically, as well as behaviorally.
 Medical benefits can include reduced incidents of prostatic diseases and testicular cancers.
 Behaviourally, neutering your dog can help with unwanted marking, roaming and unwelcome social behaviours.

 Spaying a dog has many benefits, medically as well as behaviourally.
 Medical benefits include preventing unwanted pregnancies/pseudo-pregnancies, reduced incidents of cancers (i.e. mammary) as well as serious uterine infections (i.e. pyometra).
 Behaviourally, spaying your dog can reduce aggression between house mates and other intact female dogs.